 Ayurveda in Kerala

 Standards of both treatment and hygiene vary greatly between establishments, as do the prices.
-Woman travellers also sometimes complain of sexual harassment at the hands of opportunistic male masseurs; cross-gender massage is forbidden in ayurveda.
-Dodgy oils that can cause skin problems is another risk you might be exposed to at a backstreet clinic.
+Female travellers also sometimes complain of sexual harassment at the hands of opportunistic male masseurs; cross-gender massage is forbidden in Ayurveda.
+The application of dodgy oils that can cause skin problems is another risk you might be exposed to at a backstreet clinic.
 Your best bet is to follow tips from fellow travellers and, if you’re unsure, check the state of any treatment rooms in advance.